sebohe/tendermint/STYLE_GUIDE.md

  * Ensure that errors are concise, clear and traceable.
  * Use stdlib errors package.
  * For wrapping errors, use `fmt.Errorf()` with `%w`.
+ * Use panic sparingly only to expose internal problems.

 ## Config